 4 Ways to Zest a Lime

-Lime Zest is small strips of the outside peel.
-Lime zest:
+1. Is small strips of the outside peel.

 For the best zest, use a fresh lime with an undamaged peel.
 Peel only the outside colored part (the white part is more bitter).
 Wash the lime carefully before making lime zest.

 This type of zest is the most decorative.
 It makes long, fine. curling strips.

 - Hold lime in one hand and zester in the other.

 - Put the sharp edge of the zester at the top of the lime and pull down while pressing slightly.

 - You should see long, thin strips of peel curling off the end of zester.
 If not, press harder.